Voting by post

 • From the 1 December 2023, it will be a criminal offence for political parties and campaigners to handle completed postal votes and postal vote envelopes unless the person is the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild of the campaigner, or the person receives regular care from the campaigner.
 Please see Election Commission code of conduct for Campaigners for further information.

-• In addition, voters will not be allowed to hand more than 5 postal voting ballot packs (in addition to their own) at any polling station.
+• In addition, voters will not be allowed to hand more than 5 postal voting ballot packs (in addition to their own) at any polling station in your constituency.

 All postal voting ballot packs must reach us by 10pm on polling day.